StockNews.com Lowers Universal Health Services (NYSE:UHS) to Hold

-StockNews.com cut shares of Universal Health Services (NYSE:UHS – Get Rating) from a buy rating to a hold rating in a report published on Wednesday.
+Universal Health Services (NYSE:UHS – Get Rating) was downgraded by equities researchers at StockNews.com from a “buy” rating to a “hold” rating in a research note issued to investors on Thursday.

-Several other research firms have also weighed in on UHS.
-Royal Bank of Canada lifted their price objective on Universal Health Services from $114.00 to $130.00 and gave the company a sector perform rating in a research note on Wednesday, March 1st.
-Wells Fargo & Company reduced their price objective on Universal Health Services from $154.00 to $138.00 and set an equal weight rating on the stock in a research note on Monday, March 6th.
-Mizuho reduced their price objective on Universal Health Services from $144.00 to $140.00 and set a buy rating on the stock in a research note on Monday, March 6th.
-Deutsche Bank Aktiengesellschaft reduced their price objective on Universal Health Services from $168.00 to $145.00 and set a buy rating on the stock in a research note on Monday, March 6th.
-Finally, Barclays raised their target price on Universal Health Services from $115.00 to $132.00 and gave the company an underweight rating in a report on Monday, January 9th.
-Three analysts have rated the stock with a sell rating, nine have assigned a hold rating and three have issued a buy rating to the company’s stock.
-According to MarketBeat.com, Universal Health Services presently has a consensus rating of Hold and a consensus target price of $131.29.
+A number of other analysts have also weighed in on UHS.
+Royal Bank of Canada upped their target price on shares of Universal Health Services from $114.00 to $130.00 and gave the stock a “sector perform” rating in a report on Wednesday, March 1st.
+Bank of America raised shares of Universal Health Services from an “underperform” rating to a “neutral” rating and increased their target price for the company from $120.00 to $145.00 in a report on Friday, December 16th.
+Deutsche Bank Aktiengesellschaft dropped their price target on shares of Universal Health Services from $168.00 to $145.00 and set a “buy” rating for the company in a research report on Monday, March 6th.
+Stephens dropped their price target on shares of Universal Health Services from $155.00 to $140.00 and set an “equal weight” rating for the company in a research report on Wednesday, March 1st.
+Finally, Barclays raised their target price on shares of Universal Health Services from $115.00 to $132.00 and gave the stock an “underweight” rating in a research report on Monday, January 9th.
+Three equities research analysts have rated the stock with a sell rating, nine have assigned a hold rating and three have issued a buy rating to the stock.
+Based on data from MarketBeat.com, Universal Health Services presently has a consensus rating of “Hold” and a consensus target price of $131.29.

-In other news, Director Lawrence S. Gibbs sold 1,568 shares of Universal Health Services stock in a transaction that occurred on Friday, March 3rd.
-The stock was sold at an average price of $128.29, for a total value of $201,158.72.
+In related news, Director Lawrence S. Gibbs sold 1,568 shares of the business’s stock in a transaction on Friday, March 3rd.
+The shares were sold at an average price of $128.29, for a total value of $201,158.72.
+Following the sale, the director now owns 3,023 shares in the company, valued at $387,820.67.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+In related news, Director Lawrence S. Gibbs sold 1,568 shares of the business’s stock in a transaction on Friday, March 3rd.
+The stock was sold at an average price of $128.29, for a total transaction of $201,158.72.
 Following the completion of the transaction, the director now owns 3,023 shares in the company, valued at approximately $387,820.67.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-In other news, Director Lawrence S. Gibbs sold 793 shares of Universal Health Services stock in a transaction that occurred on Tuesday, March 7th.
-The stock was sold at an average price of $122.31, for a total value of $96,991.83.
-Following the completion of the transaction, the director now owns 2,230 shares in the company, valued at approximately $272,751.30.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, Director Lawrence S. Gibbs sold 1,568 shares of Universal Health Services stock in a transaction that occurred on Friday, March 3rd.
-The stock was sold at an average price of $128.29, for a total value of $201,158.72.
-Following the completion of the transaction, the director now owns 3,023 shares of the company’s stock, valued at approximately $387,820.67.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, Director Lawrence S. Gibbs sold 793 shares of the business’s stock in a transaction on Tuesday, March 7th.
+The shares were sold at an average price of $122.31, for a total transaction of $96,991.83.
+Following the sale, the director now directly owns 2,230 shares of the company’s stock, valued at $272,751.30.
 The disclosure for this sale can be found here.
-15.40% of the stock is owned by company insiders.
+Insiders own 15.40% of the company’s stock.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Belpointe Asset Management LLC acquired a new position in Universal Health Services during the 4th quarter valued at approximately $25,000.
-Bessemer Group Inc. boosted its position in Universal Health Services by 76.4% during the 4th quarter.
-Bessemer Group Inc. now owns 187 shares of the health services provider’s stock valued at $26,000 after purchasing an additional 81 shares during the period.
-Spire Wealth Management acquired a new position in Universal Health Services during the 4th quarter valued at approximately $29,000.
-Ronald Blue Trust Inc. boosted its position in Universal Health Services by 4,785.7% during the 4th quarter.
-Ronald Blue Trust Inc. now owns 342 shares of the health services provider’s stock valued at $30,000 after purchasing an additional 335 shares during the period.
-Finally, Wipfli Financial Advisors LLC acquired a new position in Universal Health Services during the 3rd quarter valued at approximately $40,000.
-Institutional investors and hedge funds own 87.17% of the company’s stock.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+B. Riley Wealth Advisors Inc. acquired a new stake in Universal Health Services in the fourth quarter worth about $409,000.
+Voya Investment Management LLC lifted its holdings in Universal Health Services by 2.5% in the fourth quarter.
+Voya Investment Management LLC now owns 23,485 shares of the health services provider’s stock valued at $3,309,000 after acquiring an additional 577 shares during the period.
+Natixis increased its position in shares of Universal Health Services by 48.2% in the fourth quarter.
+Natixis now owns 6,757 shares of the health services provider’s stock valued at $952,000 after buying an additional 2,199 shares in the last quarter.
+Kovack Advisors Inc. purchased a new stake in shares of Universal Health Services in the fourth quarter valued at approximately $241,000.
+Finally, Teachers Retirement System of The State of Kentucky increased its position in shares of Universal Health Services by 1,938.5% in the fourth quarter.
+Teachers Retirement System of The State of Kentucky now owns 139,861 shares of the health services provider’s stock valued at $19,705,000 after buying an additional 133,000 shares in the last quarter.
+Hedge funds and other institutional investors own 87.17% of the company’s stock.

 Universal Health Services Company Profile